bignerdranch/why_elixir/README.md

 The Phoenix web framework is much more performant than Rails.
 [One benchmark](https://github.com/mroth/phoenix-showdown/blob/master/README.md#benchmarking) showed Phoenix handling more than 10x the requests in a given period.
 Phoenix was also much more consistent under load - Rails was more prone to have some requests bog down.
+This can cause a "chain reaction", because Rails apps are configured with a fixed number of application processes, so if some of them are slow, it can mean that others have to wait in line, which dramatically increases response times.

 What's more, [Phoenix apps **without caching** drastically outperform Rails apps with caching](http://sorentwo.com/2016/02/02/caching-what-is-it-good-for.html).
 This is important because caching is notorious for being a source of complexity and bugs, and because caching can't be used for moment-by-moment, personalized content like that offered by [Bleacher Report](http://bleacherreport.com/), which shows users news and tweets about the teams they're interested in and handles "five digits of requests per second", [according to a former senior developer there](http://www.elixirconf.eu/elixirconf2015/michael-schaefermeyer).